MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-connectors.md

    [PBI5]

-5. Use your Azure Active Directory credentials, and the select **Connect**.
+5. Use your Azure Active Directory credentials, and then select **Connect**.

    [PBI6]